TEMESGENABDISSA/alx-low_level_programming/0x08-recursion/README.md

              Description

-    ALL OF THE TASK DONE IN THIS REPSITORY IS ABOUT RECURSION Recursion is the process of repeating items in a self-similar way.
+    ALL OF THE TASK DONE IN THIS REPoSITORY IS  all ABOUT RECURSION.

+Recursion is the process of repeating items in a self-similar way.
 In programming languages, if a program allows you to call a function inside the same function, then it is called a recursive call of the function.
 The C programming language supports recursion, i.e., a function to call itself.
 But while using recursion, programmers need to be careful to define an exit condition from the function, otherwise it will go into an infinite loop.
-Recursive functions are very useful to solve many mathematical problems
+Recursive functions are very useful to solve many mathematical problems.

-          QUESTION OF THE TASK
-  _putchar.c: C function that writes a character to stdout. main.h: Header file containing prototypes for all functions written in the project.
+N.B   _putchar.c: C function that writes a character to stdout.
+N.B   main.h: Header file containing prototypes for all functions written in the project.

+      QUESTION OF THETASKS

 0. She locked away a secret, deep inside herself, something she once knew to be true... but chose to forget 0-puts_recursion.c: C function that prints a string, followed by a new line.